tonyeung/angular-typescript-seed/README.md

 # angular-typescript-seed

-This project is built with VSCode so there are editor specific stuff in the .vscode folder
+This project is built with VSCode so there are editor specific stuff in the .vscode folder The code is derived from John Papa's Hot Towel project and the structure uses a lot of .net apis

 **web servers and watches**
 call gulp bs to start the browser-sync process, this needs to be done in a seperate command window